desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 ### `Query` Service

-In order to allow clients to easily query for allowances we will implement a new queries:
+In order to allow clients to easily query for allowances we will implement the following new queries:

 ```protobuf
 service Query {